Amis people: Identity and classification

 The Amis people refer to themselves by two different ethnonyms.
 While those living in the East Rift Valley and Hualien County generally identify as Pangcah, which means "human" or "people of our kind," Amis living in coastal Taitung County employ the term Amis.
 Perhaps because of the official name, in 21st-century Taiwan, the term Amis is much more frequently used.
 This name comes from the word 'amis, meaning "north."
 There is still no consensus in the academic circle as to how "'Amis" came to be used to address the Pangcah.
 It may originally have been a term used by the Puyuma to refer to the Pangcah, who lived to the north of them.
 Another theory is that those who lived in the Taitung Plain called themselves "'Amis" because their ancestors had come from the north.
 This later explanation is recorded in the Banzoku Chōsa Hōkokusho, indicating this term may have originated from a group classified by anthropologists as Falangaw Amis, the Amis group occupying territory from today's Chengkung to the Taitung Plain.
-Their closest genetic relatives appear to be the native Filipino people.
+Their closest genetic relatives other than fellow Taiwan aboriginal groups appear to be the native Filipino people.

 According to Taiwanese Aboriginal History: Amis, the Amis are classified into five groups: